Professor Richard Price

 Vivax malaria

 The main focus of our translational research programme is to improve the diagnosis and management of vivax malaria.
-To achieve this we are working with 15 malaria endemic countries across the Asia-Pacific region and Horn of Africa to:
+To achieve this we are working with in malaria endemic countries across the Asia-Pacific region and Horn of Africa to:

-- optimise the safe and effective radical cure of vivax malaria,
+• optimise the safe and effective radical cure of vivax malaria,

-- improve the molecular surveillance of drug resistant malaria,
+• improve the molecular surveillance of drug resistant malaria

-- evaluate the impact and cost effectiveness of novel treatment and malaria control activities.
+• evaluate the impact and cost effectiveness of novel treatment and malaria control activities.

 The programme is being conducted in collaboration with the Mahidol Oxford Research Unit (MORU) in Thailand and the Menzies School of Health Research (MSHR) in Darwin.